wildwinter/storylet-framework/csharp/lib/expression-parser/README.md

 * **For debugging:** You can use `expression.dump_structure()` to see what the parser has actually parsed.
 * **For debugging:** When evaluating, you can pass a `dump_eval` string array, and the parser will then write down the steps its taken as it evaluates.
 * **Writing:** If for some crazy reason you want to, you can use the `write()` function to turn the parsed expression back into a string.
 The `Writer.StringFormat` settings will let you say how you want string values to be delimited.
+* **Specificity:** You can use `expression.specificity` (or equivalents) to get a number which describes the number of clauses in a test, i.e. how specific the expression is.
+The more ANDs or ORs, the higher the specificity.
+This is useful in some cases for prioritising content with expressions which are more specific than others.

 ### Javascript as an ES6 module
 ```javascript